juanru/hello-docker/README.md

 # hello-docker
-Traditionan hello-world in Docker with Nginx
+Traditional hello-world in Docker with Nginx

 Use following command to get it up and running: